-- Where possible have separate entrance and exits to your building so that traffic flows more easily, you minimise person-to-person contact and you may speed up getting people in and out of the facility.
+- Where possible have separate entrance and exits to your building so that traffic flows more easily, you minimize person-to-person contact and you may speed up getting people in and out of the facility.
 As we only have one entrance pupils must remain outside until their class teacher brings the previous class out and admits them into the class.

 - Students should be directed not to arrive early and to wait outside until instructions have been given that it is safe to enter.